ContextLeak: Auditing Leakage in Private In-Context Learning Methods: Abstract

 \section{Abstract}

 In-Context Learning (ICL) has become a standard technique for adapting Large Language Models (LLMs) to specialized tasks by supplying task-specific exemplars within the prompt.
 However, when these exemplars contain sensitive information, reliable privacy-preserving mechanisms are essential to prevent unintended leakage through model outputs.
-Many privacy-preserving methods are proposed to protect the information leakage in the context, but there are less efforts on how to audit those methods.
-We introduce \ourmethod, the first framework to empirically measure the worst-case information leakage in ICL. \ourmethod uses \emph{canary insertion}, embedding uniquely identifiable tokens in exemplars and crafting targeted queries to detect their presence.
-We apply \ourmethod across a range of private ICL techniques, both heuristic such as prompt-based defenses and those with theoretical guarantees such as Embedding Space Aggregation and Report Noisy Max.
-We find that \ourmethod tightly correlates with the theoretical privacy budget ($\epsilon$) and reliably detects leakage.
-Our results further reveal that existing methods often strike poor privacy-utility trade-offs, either leaking sensitive information or severely degrading performance.
+Many privacy-preserving methods have been proposed to protect against information leakage in this context, but there are fewer efforts on how to audit these methods.
+We introduce \ourmethod, the first framework to empirically measure the worst-case information leakage in ICL. \ourmethod uses \emph{canary insertion}, embedding uniquely identifiable tokens in the sensitive dataset and crafting targeted queries to detect their presence.
+We apply \ourmethod across a range of private ICL techniques, including both heuristic prompt-based defenses and differentially private methods with formal guarantees.
+We show that \ourmethod reliably detects leakage across methods, and the leakage increases monotonically with the theoretical privacy budget, offering a practical signal of worst-case privacy risk.
+Our analysis further reveals that existing methods strike poor privacy-utility trade-offs, either completely leaking sensitive information or severely degrading performance.